-Join us in the kitchen for hands-on cooking classes preparing antipasto, fresh pasta and sauces, main courses and desserts.
-Transform farm-to-table ingredients with Chef Mimi in Le Marche learning how to hunt black and white truffles and use them in the kitchen – think truffle infused frittata, creamy risotto and shaved on top of pasta.
+Join us in the kitchen for hands-on cooking classes using truffles, while preparing antipasto, fresh pasta, sauces, main courses and desserts.
+Transform farm-to-table ingredients learning how to incorporate delicious black and white truffles – think truffle infused frittata, creamy risotto and gently shaved on fresh pasta.
 A true Umbrian speciality is vincisgrassi – a layered pasta with cheese and meat sauce.
-Imagine delicate Umbrian stuffed olives called Olive all’ascolana.
-Shape and cut tagliatelle pasta, roasted lamb or rabbit and pork served with braised fennel, bomboletti al sugo, periwinkles slow cooked in tomato sauce, to name a few.
-Sip and swirl Le Marche wine – starting with Verdicchio, white and working up to Ciliegiolo or Pinot Nero and Lacrima di Morro.
-A special Umbrian dessert among many, i cavalluci, a folded over dough stuffed with chocolate, candied orange and other spices.
+Umbrian stuffed olives, called Olive all’ascolana, are a delicious delicacy made here in the kitchen.
+Learn how to mix, roll and cut tagliatelle; prepare herbed roasted lamb, rabbit and pork served with braised fennel, bomboletti al sugo.
+Learn about local wine – while you sip and swirl Verdicchio, white and Ciliegiolo, Pinot Nero and Lacrima di Morro.
+You’ll enjoy an Umbrian dessert called i cavalluci, a folded over dough stuffed with chocolate, candied orange and other spices – to name a few.

 Surrounded by mountains and natural parks, the town of Ascoli Piceno has been inhabited since pre-Roman times.
 Legend has it that a woodpecker led prehistoric settlers to the site, thus bringing about the town’s foundation.
 Ascoli Piceno’s historic center is rich in churches, palazzi and other important monuments: in particular, the town’s central Renaissance square, Piazza del Popolo, is considered one of the most beautiful in Italy.
 This piazza, which acted as the forum in Roman times, is dominated by the Palazzo dei Capitani del Popolo, which was burned to the ground during a local feud in 1535 and completely rebuilt ten years later.
 You can also visit Le Marche’s second largest art gallery inside the 17th-century Palazzo Comunale situated in Piazza Arringo, or Ascoli’s cathedral in the same square.